Leadore in Lemhi County, Idaho — The American West (Mountains)

 Between 1886 and 1920 the stage station connected Junction or Leadore with Montana to the east and Idaho Falls to the south.

 Credits.
 This page was last revised on November 1, 2017.
-This page originally submitted on October 30, 2017, by Barry Swackhamer of San Jose, California.
-This page has been viewed 98 times since then.
-Photos: 1, 2, 3, 4. submitted on October 30, 2017, by Barry Swackhamer of San Jose, California.
+It was originally submitted on October 30, 2017, by Barry Swackhamer of Brentwood, California.
+This page has been viewed 158 times since then and 26 times this year.
+Photos: 1, 2, 3, 4. submitted on October 30, 2017, by Barry Swackhamer of Brentwood, California.